Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Reverse osmosis filters: These filters use a semi-permeable membrane to remove contaminants, including microplastics.
 They are highly effective at filtering out even the smallest particles and are one of the best solutions for ensuring clean drinking water.

-• Activated carbon filters: While not as comprehensive as reverse osmosis, activated carbon filters can still capture microplastics.
+• Activated carbon filters: While not as comprehensive as reverse osmosis, they can still capture microplastics.
 These filters work by absorbing impurities, including larger plastic particles.

 Berkey Water Filters provide a reliable solution for those particularly concerned about microplastics.